steff880/MS3-MyRecipeBook/README.md

     - Easy navigation
     - Welcoming Design
     - Search the database for recipes
-    - Add their own recipe
+    - Add their recipe
     - Manage recipes (Edit, Delete)
-    - Save and View full recipe
+    - Save and View the full recipe
     - Be able to Register and Login

 [^ back to top ^](#table-of-contents)